The vast movement of people that followed the Norman Conquest

 Early Notables of the De ritcherd family (pre 1700)

-Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an...
-Another 31 words (2 lines of text) are included under the topic Early De ritcherd Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an English clergyman and author; and John Richards (died 1694), English-born, colonial military officer, businessman, politician, and magistrate in America, best...
+Another 85 words (6 lines of text) are included under the topic Early De ritcherd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the De ritcherd family to Ireland